Crimsn-moon/scientific-calculations/README.md

 ## 📧 Contact

-For questions, suggestions, or collaboration opportunities, please open an issue or contact [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or collaboration opportunities, please open an issue on this repository.

 ---